Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Effective source in the coherent quantum GD hairy solution

-The coherent quantum GD hairy metric function \eqref{eq: quantum + hairy metric} does not correspond to any known vacuum solution of the Einstein field equations.
+represents the Gaussian-regularized quantum correction to the RN geometry \cite{Antonelli:2025mcv}, {while the GD hairy contribution reads } The coherent quantum GD hairy metric function \eqref{eq: quantum + hairy metric} does not correspond to any known vacuum solution of the Einstein field equations.
 Nevertheless, the presence of the quantum core scale $R_{\rm s}$ suggests that the coherent quantum GD hairy geometry is sourced by an effective matter distribution describing a quantum-corrected extended object rather than a point singularity.
 It is therefore natural to reconstruct the stress-energy tensor directly from the Einstein field equations,

-in terms of the energy density, the radial pressure, and the tangential pressure associated with the coherent quantum GD hairy black hole metric (\ref{eq: quantum + hairy metric}).
-Using the lower bound condition over the hairy parameter $\ell = M/e^2$, defined in Eq. \eqref{eq: lower bounds over l}, these quantities read
+in terms of the energy density, the radial pressure, and the tangential pressure associated with the coherent quantum GD hairy black hole metric (\ref{eq: quantum + hairy metric}). { Using the lower bound condition over the hairy parameter $\ell = M/e^2$, defined in Eq. \eqref{eq: lower bounds over l}, these quantities read } where